 \section{Abstract}

 At lower energies, the resonances in scattering experiments are often isolated.
 In quantum chaotic many--body, disordered or generically stochastic systems, the resonances overlap at larger energies.
 Eventually, the Ericson regime is reached in which the cross section behaves like a random function.
-The scattering matrix elements then follow a universal Gaussian distribution.
-For more than sixty years, the emergence of this robust additional universal behavior on top of the universal system stochasticity awaits a concise analytical treatment.
+The scattering--matrix elements then follow a universal Gaussian distribution.
+For more than sixty years, the emergence of this robust additional universal behavior on top of the universal system stochasticity has awaited a concise analytical treatment.
 We derive the transition to the Ericson regime in the universal Heidelberg approach and prove the universal Gaussian distribution by a proper asymptotic expansion.
-We also obtain explicit formulae for the moments of the distributions.
+We also obtain explicit formulae for the moments and for the cross--section distribution.
 We compare with microwave experiments and numerical simulations.